Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/05-cors-cdn-configuration.md

 layout: default
 title: "CORS & CDN Configuration: Taming CloudFront and Cross-Origin Hurdles"
 ---

-Once the upload flows and security layers were in place, I layered Amazon CloudFront on top of both my static S3 site and the API Gateway endpoints.
-While a CDN promised lower latency, built-in WAF integration, and global edge coverage, it immediately introduced subtle cross-origin and caching quirks.
+Once the upload flows and security layers were in place, I introduced Amazon CloudFront in front of both my static S3 site and the API Gateway endpoints.
+The CDN promised lower latency, built-in WAF integration, and global edge coverage — but it also brought subtle cross-origin (CORS) and caching quirks that quickly surfaced in production.

+---

 ### 1. Initial CloudFront Setup

 I provisioned a single CloudFront distribution with two origins:

 - **Static Origin** → S3 bucket serving the UI
 - **API Origin** → API Gateway for `/api/*`

-By default, CloudFront only forwarded a minimal set of headers (`Host`, `User-Agent`, etc.) and cached aggressively (TTL = 24h).
-On the S3 side, I had a permissive CORS policy allowing `GET, HEAD` from `https://my-portfolio.example.com`; API Gateway was configured to respond to CORS preflight for `POST` requests.
+By default, CloudFront forwarded only a minimal set of headers (`Host`, `User-Agent`, etc.) and cached responses aggressively (TTL = 24h).
+On the S3 side, the CORS policy allowed `GET, HEAD` from `https://my-portfolio.example.com`.
+API Gateway responded to CORS preflights for `POST` requests.

 <div align="center">
     <figure class="figure-center">